 Wild Mediterranean Oregano Oil – Organic Oregano Oil – Several years ago, my husband cleared up his long-standing allergies using Wild Mediterranean Oregano Oil.
-He was elated to get off long-term allergy meds which really didn’t provide much allergy relief.
-The recommended dose is six drops in a veggie capsule with food 3 times daily or according to your healthcare practitioner.
-After six weeks, break for 2 weeks and then resume if needed.
+He was elated to get off long-term allergy meds that didn’t provide much relief.
+After six weeks, break for two weeks and then resume if needed.

 Lactobacillus paracasei – A beneficial strain of bacteria, has recently been shown to help relieve allergies by supporting the immune system.
-Floratrex®, a superior blend of live and active cultures from 23 probiotic strains that support digestion and intestinal function as well as boost the immune system, is the go-to for lactobacillus paracasei.
-Remember that keeping adequate gut flora balanced is very important in helping the body’s immune system functioning properly.
+Floratrex®, a superior blend of live and active cultures from 23 probiotic strains that support digestion and intestinal function and boost the immune system, is the go-to for lactobacillus paracasei.
+Remember that keeping your gut flora balanced is very important in helping the body’s immune system function properly.

 Natural Allergy Relief for Home and Office Environment

 Both home and office are often neglected when considering natural allergy and respiratory support.
-It’s not just about finding the right supplement, but also trying to find out the root cause of your allergies.
-When the root cause is not diligently pursued, allergies and respiratory concerns will continue to proliferate.
+It’s not just about finding the right supplement, but also finding out the root cause of your allergies.
+When the root cause is not diligently pursued, allergies and respiratory concerns will continue to increase.
 A healthy office and home can go a long way toward overall health for you and your family.
 Below are some things to check out in both your home and office.

-Using ionic air purifiers in the bedroom, living area, and office helps reduce allergens in the air.
+Using ionic air purifiers in the bedroom, living area, and office can help reduce allergens in the air.
 The Germicidal UV lamp is the best air purification method now available for destroying microorganisms such as viruses, bacteria, and mold.